GLOBAL MARKETS-U.S., European shares advance as euro dives to lowest since 2017

 Euro vs U.S. dollarhttps://tmsnrt.rs/3xTEuVl

-(Additional reporting by Kanupriya Kapoor and Joice Alves; Editing by John Stonestreet, Mark Heinrich, David Gregorio and Nick Zieminski)
+(Additional reporting by Kanupriya Kapoor and Joice Alves; Editing by John Stonestreet, Mark Heinrich, David Gregorio, Nick Zieminski and Jonathan Oatis)

 ((thomas.wilkes@thomsonreuters.com))